mateors/compiler/README.md

 ![von_model](./screens/von-neumann-architecture-gcse-ocr.png)

 In Von Neumann's model a computer has two central parts: a processing unit, which contains an arithmetic logic unit (ALU) and multiple processor registers, and a control unit with an instruction register and a program counter.
 Together they’re called the central processing unit,often shortened to CPU.
 Besides that, the computer also contains memory (RAM), mass storage (think: hard drive) and input/output devices (keyboard and display).
-CPU, memory, mass storage and I/O. Here’s a rough sketch of such a computer:
+CPU, memory, mass storage and I/O.

 Instructions only become instructions once the CPU fetches them from memory, decodes them, and finds out that they are, in fact, proper instructions and then executes them.